MicrosoftDocs/quantum-docs-pr/articles/overview/quantum-computers.md

 Quantum computing makes this factorization theoretically tractable (via Shor's algorithm).
 Whilst implementation of this algorithm is not physically possible with the current scale of quantum hardware, it has spawned development of quantum resistant algorithms to future-proof data security, including novel quantum algorithms for encryption and cryptographic key distribution.

-## Quantum-inspired computing

-Quantum-inspired algorithms are implemented with classical software, but use quantum principles for increased speed and accuracy.

-Quantum-inspired algorithms are being applied to medical research.
-For example, to improve the accuracy of Magnetic Resonance Imaging (MRI) scans.
-Quantum-inspired computing is being used to optimize the configuration of the MRI machines for identification of specific diseases.

 ## Big data and machine learning

 ### Search